Ashburnham Center Historic District: Description and history

 Ashburnham was first settled in 1739, but was abandoned due to the danger of Native American attacks in the 1740s, and was not permanently settled until 1753.
 The town was incorporated in 1765, and achieved its present boundaries in 1824.
 The original town center was located atop a hill north of the present town center, where its first meeting house was built.
 Its economic and civic focus shifted south, to the area between two branches of Phillips Brook, both of which were dammed for industrial purposes in the late 18th century.
-Development was only modest until the industrial period of 1830–1855, when industrial development along Phillips Brook spurred significant growth, and the old meeting house was abandoned for a new Congregational church (1834) on Main Street (the timbers of the old meeting house were used to build a town house, which still stands at 79 Main Street).
+Development was only modest until the industrial period of 1830–1855, when industrial development along Phillips Brook spurred significant growth.
+The old meeting house was abandoned for a new Congregational church (1834) on Main Street (the timbers of the old meeting house were used to build a town house, which still stands at 79 Main Street).
 The economic activity resulted in the construction of a significant number of Greek Revival houses, many of which survive in some form.
-In the second half of the 19th century, residential growth was modest, but a number of notable civic buildings were built, including a Methodist (later Roman Catholic) church in 1870, the Stevens Library (1890), and a new Town Hall (1904).
+In the second half of the 19th century, residential growth was modest.
+Still, a number of notable civic buildings were built, including a Methodist (later Roman Catholic) church in 1870, the Stevens Library (1890), and a new Town Hall (1904).

 The historic district is a roughly triangular area 215 acre in size, defined by Main Street (Massachusetts Route 12) on the south, Proctor Street on the east, and Chapel Street on the northwest.
 It extends as far south as Academy Street, and beyond the main roads for short distances.
 There are now only vestiges of the village's industrial 19th-century history; most of the 189 historically significant buildings are either residential or civic in nature.
 Most of the commercial buildings in the district are found on Main Street, and include a number of examples of early 19th-century commercial architecture.